Listen to the podcast "Clear on Death.":

 Once, by way of illustration, one of my excellent spiritual mentors used the example of taking a jar of clear water, adding a cup of dirt to it, putting a lid on it, and shaking it vigorously.
 What happens is no mystery to the observant.
 Obstructed seeing due to murky water.
 Put the jar down, let the dirt settle, and at least part of the clear water can be seen through.
 Clear seeing is better than not seeing clearly.
 Whatever side you're on, even a child knows this.
 This has been a year of agitation and settling.
 And of observing closely what happens in relation to each.
 When wondering if agitation is better, that example is a valid guide.
 Does change in broken rotten cruel structures, whether internal or external, come only from agitating loudly?
 From commanding that they change or stop?
 Or does deeper change emerge in response to space and silence too?
 Throughout this year, particularly when the George Floyd protests [...]

 One of my spiritual mentors often speaks thusly: Why do we need to practice mental cultivation motivated by the meta-ethic of bodhicitta and non-harming actions?* Why do we need qualified spiritual mentors who have experience with this terrain to teach us?
 Easy.
-We don’t want to miss out.
-What don’t we want to miss out on?
-Peace of mind, mental and physical well-being and mental equilibrium, openings and opportunities that seem to manifest for those dedicated to training; the ability to gradually come to master our reactions, and as a byproduct of such training, the direct experience of an ongoing flow of inspiration, grace, rewarding interactions and experiences; the ability to retain equanimity in the face of inevitable difficulties.
+We don't want to miss out.
+What don't we want to miss out on?
+Peace of mind, mental and physical well-being and emotional equilibrium, openings and opportunities that seem to manifest for those dedicated to training; the ability to gradually come to master our reactions, and as a byproduct of such training, the direct experience of an ongoing flow of inspiration, grace, rewarding interactions and experiences; the ability to retain equanimity in the face of inevitable difficulties.
 What prevents us from experiencing these?
-Mental afflictions such as belligerence, jealousy, arrogance, greed, inconsideration, hatred, etc., and karmic conditioning-- the "residue" left in the mindstream from repeatedly enacting unskillful actions of body, speech, and mind, which, when met with particular external circumstances and [...]
+Mental afflictions such as belligerence, jealousy, arrogance, greed, inconsideration, hatred, etc., and karmic conditioning-- the "residue" left in the mindstream from repeatedly enacting unskillful actions of body, speech, and mind, which, when triggered or activated by particular circumstances, [...]

 I receive messages from many about crises they are undergoing.
 Some express outrage at this devastating interruption to their routines, the inconvenience of the pandemic to them personally.
 All of this understandable.
 Some express hopelessness, fear, despair, confusion.
 Anyone who's watching is feeling something.
 But few are looking at those feelings themselves and starting there.
 We're all watching the screen instead of noticing the projector and why it's important to understand how that projector works.
 Who remains truly and completely untouched in this current crisis?
 And as importantly, who remained untouched before it by all kinds of intractable problems; by loss, hardship, injustice, sickness, aging, and death?
 But the pandemic is another layer of thick suffering on top of the layers many of us had allowed ourselves to ignore and distract ourselves from for far too long, resulting in shocking and paralyzing manifestations of vast, layered, and complex personal, interpersonal, international, and institutional dysfunction.
 Who needs or wishes for sadness and depression and [...]